Welcome Teacher Candidates

 Financing and Awards

 Queen’s Student Awards has a website with information about financing your Queen’s Education program.
-For questions contact Student Awards.
+For questions contact the Registrar's Offices.

 The Elementary Teachers’ Federation of Ontario (ETFO) makes bursaries available to candidates who are entering Ontario’s faculties of education.